-We are delighted to present to you a review and update of the 2022-2025 Education Plan for our school.
+We are delighted to present to you a review and update of the 2022-2025 Education Plan for our school as we move into year three of its implementation.
 Within this plan are the ways that we are addressing the need for supporting the physical and mental health of our students, how we are encouraging our students to be contributing citizens of the larger community, as well as how we will continue to improve the academic success of all of our students.

-Over the last nine months, staff have been working diligently to implement the strategies outlined for year 1.
+This Education Plan is a living document, and each year the outcomes are reviewed based on student, parent and staff feedback.
 As with the implementation of any new programs and processes, adjustments need to be made in order address data and feedback in real time and to maximize the progress towards achieving the goals.
-This update of the Education Plan for year 2 integrates feedback from students, parents, staff, teachers, administrators, and board members, and makes the necessary revisions to the strategies and their implementation timelines.
+As such, this revision for year three includes some modifications to strategies and their implementation timelines.

 Our school is special beyond measure.
 The complementary academic and dance programming, as well as our unique student body, highlights that our school has very particular areas of strength and areas of need that are somewhat different than a typical school.
 We are pleased that this plan finds ways to help our students as they pursue both their academic education and dance training.
-We are confident that the Year 2 revisions will ensure we better meet the individual needs of our students and our school.
+We are confident that the year three revisions will ensure we better meet the individual needs of our students and our school.

-We are excited to see the continued progress of our school as these plans are implemented in year 2.
+We are excited to see the continued progress of our school as these plans are implemented in year three.
 We are so grateful for everyone's feedback and contributions as they continue to make this plan a reflection of the most beneficial use of our efforts to improve teaching and learning at our school.

-Ashley McNeil
+Ashley McNei